atreyasha/spp-explainability/docs/develop.md

     **DEADLINE:** *\<2021-03-05 Fri\>*

-    1. STE layer

-        1. Add historical literature from 2013/2016/2019 papers

-            1.  justify forward and backward passes using the 2013/2016 papers, as well as the 2019 paper if possible

-        2. Add visual of STE function along with single-line (min-max) and partial function equation representations -\> perhaps use internal tikz code for this

-    2. Legacy SoPa
+    1. Legacy SoPa

-        1. Model
+        1. Model specifications

-            1.  mention epsilons and self-loops

-            2.  mention we only use one start and end vectors and not all -\> because must start and end there

-            3.  mention time complexity differences and other things that are different from definitions -\> sparse transition matrix

-            4.  mention other deviations from main equation and ensemble of WFSAs, semirings etc

-            5.  talk about performance and other general basics, time complexities where relevant
+            1.  describe the native explainability used; describing the two methods offered; they will be further classified in the next subsection

         2. Explainability

-            1. SoPa is a black-box model -\> justify using previous definitions
+            1.  justify with previous definitions why SoPa is a black-box model

-            2. SoPa uses local explanations and/or feature relevance techniques -\> need evidence from background concepts
+            2.  justify with previous definitions why model\'s explainability proposed corresponds to partial local explanations and feature relevance

-            3.  reference topics from explainability to mention current taxonomy/hierarchy

-        3. Use SoPa explanation here to talk about limitations and fixes in next chapter, which should provide a clean flow to the next chapter\'s content

-            1.  add images where possible

-    3. Think more about whether to include definition environments or replace them with subsections
+            3.  discuss if the explanations fulfil constrictive, causal links and selectiveness

 2. Visualization and summary-statistics

     **DEADLINE:** *\<2021-03-11 Thu\>*

-    1. Model runs
+    1.  \[\#A\] Model runs

         1.  add visualizations of model runs using dedicated functions, preferably all using python libraries, or otherwise defaulting to R libraries

-    2. SoPa++ computational graph

-        1.  add visualization of computational graph function using tikz

-        2.  add automated computational graph as well
+    2.  \[\#A\] FMTOD

+        1.  add visualisation of data statistics with different partitions, perhaps as a stacked bar chart

-    3. Cross-model comparisons
+    3.  \[\#A\] Cross-model comparisons

         1.  compute statistics with random-seed deviations over inter-model comparisons such as average distance,